With people

 Promotion system for various policies and measures

-The Komatsu Way Committee, chaired by the President, is held twice a year (or more as necessary) to deliberate, decide on, and promote the execution of policies and important measures regarding human resources, labor affairs, education and human resources development, employee benefits, and occupational safety and health management for the Komatsu Group.
+Komatsu holds the "Komatsu Way Committee" twice a year (or more as necessary), chaired by the President and composed of responsible persons from each business and function, to deliberate, decide on, and promote the execution of policies and important measures regarding human resources, labor affairs, education and human resources development, and employee benefits for the entire group.
 Furthermore, the content of the deliberations of the Komatsu Way Committee is reported to the Board of Directors for consideration.

 Global personnel policy